Things to do with your parents when they visit Amsterdam

 Expand their culinary horizons

 All out-of-towners should experience some traditional Dutch cuisine on their trip.
-There is a variety of fantastic typically Dutch restaurants to try and the city’s street markets are some of the best places to sample herring, eel or kibbling.
+There are many fantastic, typically Dutch restaurants to try, and the city’s street markets are some of the best places to sample herring, eel or kibbling.
 Proeflokalen (tasting bars) like Wynand Fockink or ’t Nieuwe Diep in Flevopark are an atmospheric place to slurp jenever (a clear spirit flavoured with juniper berries).
 But it’s not all bitterballen and booze in Amsterdam; the city has a diverse culinary scene with restaurants like Lalla Rookh and Aarti 2 serving mind-blowing Surinamese roti.
-Whilst, Kantjil & De Tijger or Hotel Jakarta are great spots to tuck into an Indonesian rijsttafel (a selection of small dishes from all over the Spice Islands).
+Kantjil & De Tijger or Hotel Jakarta are great spots to tuck into an Indonesian rijsttafel (a selection of small dishes from all over the Spice Islands).
 It is definitely advisable that the uninitiated go easy on the sambal (a very spicy chilli condiment).

 Go retro